 Of course those days will happen!
 Forgive yourself in advance.
 Make a plan now so you can get back on track in those tough moments.
 Remember that

 if you learn from those times when you fall short, it's not a total loss.
-So when you lose it, review.
-What can you do next time to prevent this?
-For
+So instead of beating yourself up, use those moments as an opportunity to

 This is creating the nourishing conditions that your resolution needs to blossom.